ihavespoons/copacetic/README.md

 # copacetic

-A place for code review because code reviews don't need to be perfect
+A code review toolkit that helps you get your head around unfamiliar and new codebases from a security standpoint.